byhow/byhow/README.md

 ### Hi there!
-I am working as a software engineer. 👋
+I am working as a software engineer.
+Wish those of you who are reading have an awesome day 👋

 ![](https://storage.googleapis.com/gweb-uniblog-publish-prod/original_images/Social_dino-with-hat.gif)